Fulham 2-0 Cardiff: Aleksandar Mitrovic and Josh Onomah fire Cottagers up to third

 Aleksandar Mitrovic scored on his return for Fulham as they climbed up to third in the Championship with a 2-0 win over Cardiff.

 For Cardiff, though, it was a huge blow to their play-off hopes.
 They remain sixth, but just a point clear of Swansea and three ahead of Preston and Derby.
-All three could overtake yet overtake them this weekend.
+All three could overtake yet overtake them by the end of this round of games.

 Mitrovic returns to steer Fulham to victory